 Before starting, educate yourself with as much information as you can, speak with a fertility attorney to learn about surrogacy laws in your province and/or a reputable surrogacy agency to better understand the surrogacy process.
 Also, there are a lot of helpful resources online and you also can speak with former surrogate mothers to learn about their life changing experiences.

-You can find more info about the surrogacy process in the following video:
+You can find more info about the surrogacy process and to how to be a surrogate mother in the following video:

 At this early stage of the process, you need to understand if surrogacy is right for you, because the surrogacy journey can be a very challenging one and you need to be prepared.

-- Why do you want to be a surrogate mother?
+- Why do you want to become a surrogate mother?
 What are your personal motivations?

 - Are you ready to fully commit to the surrogacy process?

 - Are you in good physical health?
 Do you have a Body Mass Index (BMI) between 19 and 35 (Ideally lower than 33)?
 You need to know that a BMI lower than 19 or above 35 increases the time to conception and this means energy, time and emotional exhaustion for you and the IPs – Calculate Your Body Mass Index